TheBoneJarmer/Arqanore/README.md

 Along with the framework I introduced some command line tools for generating assets.
 I go more into detail about assets later.

 ### FontGenerator
-The font generator toos allows you to generate Arqanore font files (.arqfnt) from TrueType font files (.ttf) using fontbm, a very very nice tool created by [Vladimir Gamalyan](https://github.com/vladimirgamalyan/).
+The font generator toos allows you to generate Arqanore font files (.arqfnt) from TrueType font files (.ttf) using the tool fontbm (more info below).
 I managed to include fontbm within the NuGet packages so you don't need to install it seperately.
 In fact, I prefer if you don't.
 The fontgenerator just starts a C# Process and picks which "fontbm" he can find on the command line.
 Although I am not doing crazy stuff with fontbm, it would be better if the font generator uses the fontbm that is bundled along with it.

 #### Installation
 ```